chatterjeemayuri-prog/customer-churn-prediction/README.md

 This project illustrates the basic structure of a machine learning pipeline for churn prediction.

+Feature Importance Analysis

+To better understand the drivers of customer churn, feature importance was analyzed using the coefficients from the logistic regression model.

+Key observations include:
+- Customers with higher monthly charges tend to have a higher probability of churn.
+- Customers with longer tenure are less likely to churn.
+- Total charges also contribute to churn prediction but with lower importance.

+This analysis helps interpret the model and understand which factors influence customer retention.

 ## Example Output

 The logistic regression model produces a classification report evaluating churn prediction performance.